NTUMMIO/MMIO_Survival_Guides/file/Sever_Manual_User.md

 If you encounter any of the following situations, please contact the administrators or leave a message in the lab's Discord:
 - You need to use any command starting with sudo
 - You need to install software on the server
+- You need to do something outside your home directory
 - You need some technical supports
 - You want to add something into todo list
 - Something is going wrong